 The meat

 Let's not beat around the bush, here.
 The classic béchamel sauce calls for flour, butter, and milk (do you know that it is called mother sauce in French cooking?
 Impressive name).
-It is a delicious, luscious sauce and an important component of the authentic moussaka recipe.
-Nevertheless, it is a calorie bomb and it is not recommended for people with diabetes and other health-related issues.
-I will recommend a healthier alternative to béchamel sauce but it won’t be the real thing.
-However, I assure you it will be delicious too.
-Not as creamy as the main recipe but tasteful enough to enjoy and make it again and serve it to your friends and family.
+It is a delicious, luscious cream sauce and an important component of the authentic moussaka recipe.

-If you want to make neither the classic béchamel sauce nor my mother’s cornstarch sauce, I’ve got you covered.
-Go for a lighter vegetarian version which is a yogurt sauce.
+Finally, if you don't want to make either the classic béchamel sauce or my mother’s cornstarch sauce, I’ve got you covered.
+Go for a lighter version, which is a yogurt sauce.
 It is super easy to make and all you need is yogurt and eggs.
 Jump to the recipe and check out the notes.

 The spices